Innovation Funding Incentives in Sweden

 Startup Loans: ALMI offers startup loans, providing initial funding to early-stage startups with innovative business ideas, often without requiring collateral.
 Loan amounts can be up to SEK 3 million.

 Venture Capital: ALMI Invest, the venture capital arm of ALMI, is Sweden’s most active early-stage investor.
-It invests in scalable business concepts across sectors like Tech, Life Science, Industry, and Cleantech, including a dedicated GreenTech fund focused on CO2-reducing innovations.
-Investment amounts typically range from SEK 1-10 million per company, with larger investments for GreenTech companies.
+It invests in scalable business concepts across sectors like Tech, Life Science, Industry, and Cleantech, with a new fund (SEK 1.6 billion for 2024-2029) focusing on approximately 300 companies.

 Business Development: In addition to financing, ALMI provides guidance and support in business development, helping companies to mature and scale.